waad641/Django_challenge_consumer_app/consumer_project/consumer_app/READme.md

 # Consumer App Documentation :

 The Consumer App serves as the front-end interface for users to interact with the banking system.
 It communicates with the Producer App to submit and retrieve bank transactions.
-Below is a high-level overview of the key components:
+Below is an overview of the key components:

 # 1.Views and Forms: